ece23136/Smart-Light-Controller-8051/README.md

 ⚠️ **WARNING: Handle with extreme caution**

+- Live (Green) Cut in the middle
-- Live (Phase) → Relay COM
+- From plug part → Relay COMMON Terminal
-- Relay NO → Bulb
+- Relay NORMALLY OPEN TERMINAL → towards Bulb part
-- Neutral → Direct to Bulb
+- Neutral → Keep as it is

 ---